 How to Become One: Bioengineers and biomedical engineers typically need a bachelor’s degree in bioengineering or biomedical engineering or in a related engineering field.
 Some positions require a graduate degree.

-Job Outlook: Employment of bioengineers and biomedical engineers is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
-Increasing numbers of technologies and applications to medical equipment and devices, along with the medical needs of a growing and aging population, will require the services of biomedical engineers.
+Job Outlook: Employment of bioengineers and biomedical engineers is projected to grow 10 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of bioengineers and biomedical engineers with similar occupations.